 I had my Senior High School Education in Adisadel College, an Anglican school which had a resident Priest.
 For the 3 years, I sung various Anglican hymns, worshiped the Anglican way and took communion every Monday in an on campus Anglican chapel.

-I attend college at East Ham in London and I had several Asian and African Muslim friends.
+I attended college at East Ham in London and I had several Asian and African Muslim friends.
 We hanged around after classes and rushed to get food together each day…I respected their views on Religion and where they belong.

 At the Law School, I dated a Buddhist for almost a year.
 Her world view, understanding, calmness and way of life which were heavily influenced by her Religion is something I have never come across.
 She was such an innocent intelligent young woman.